B-cabrera/hwcalendar-mern/README.md

 - Using tailwind for css

 ### Reminders
+- [ ] Change to CSS grid instead of HTML table
+- [ ] Fix UI to be view perfectly on different screen sizes.
 - [ ] Getting a fixed number of hws and class at once, essentially dividing all into "pages"
   - [ ] OR allowing scrolling to see all classes/hws

 ### Progress
-Current Phase: Implementing the ability to update classes, hw names, and hw dates
+Current Phase: Implementing the ability to update classes Next Phase: Fixing problems
-Next Phase: Looking into google calendar api

 #### Contact
 I am open to all comments about improving the code and overall improvements.